 62. Tap on the Disk Save button on the Main Toolbar to save your map.
 The Save As dialog box appears on the screen.

 63. Tap inside the Name box.
-Using the stylus, type a Name for your map using the keyboard (i.e. Burns field).
-64. Under Folder, tap the down arrow to obtain the dropdown menu, and select the Folder in which to store the map (i.e Maps).
+Using the stylus, type a Name for your map using the keyboard; for example Burns field.

+64. Under Folder, tap the down arrow to obtain the dropdown menu, and select the Folder in which to store the map; for example Maps.

 65. Under Type, tap the down arrow to obtain the dropdown menu, and select ArcPad Map Documents from the dropdown list.

-66. Under Location, tap the down arrow to obtain the dropdown menu, and select the location of the Folder from the dropdown list (i.e. SD Card).
+66. Under Location, tap the down arrow to obtain the dropdown menu, and select the location of the Folder from the dropdown list; for example SD Card.

 67. Tap OK when finished to save your map.